 My Life in a Nutshell 2020

-I headed to Missoula for my surgery as COVID began obstructing the world.
+I headed to Missoula for my surgery as COVID-19 began obstructing the world.
 I paid little attention to the pandemic drama because I didn’t want myself upset before and after the surgery.
-Once I got out of surgery, it was difficult finding medical supplies to treat my incision due to the hoarding.
-It was frustrating and showed human nature’s true color – people are parsimonious and fail to think about others.
-I was dealing with my own issues due to the surgery.
+Once I got out of surgery, it was difficult to find medical supplies to treat my incision due to the hoarding.
+It was frustrating and showed human nature’s actual color – people are thrifty and fail to think about others.
+I was dealing with my issues due to the surgery.
 I had some pain and a lot of dizziness.
 I spent several weeks in the chair because my balance was off.
 While nursing myself to health, I watched the world fall apart due to COVID.
 I was nervous because there was no way I could deal with being sick on top of recovering from my surgery.

 In May, I got my implant activated.
 It was quite the experience.
 The weird noises and sounds were overwhelming.
 The volume was loud even though it was not near the average human hearing level.
 Voices and words sounded like robots, and it was a whole new adjustment period.
 It was overpowering for me.
 I also began putting together resumes and prepared for job searching.
-I was loathing every minute of it but needed to make it worth the while since I finally got one ear back.
+I was loathing every minute but needed to make it worthwhile since I finally got one ear back.

 I began learning my new role and becoming familiar with the schools.
 What I don’t know is that next month would be a rude awakening!
-I am enjoying the position, resetting devices, trying to absorb it all in.
-I have not met other technicians yet, and am feeling anxious about the environment.
+I enjoy the position, resetting devices, and trying to absorb it all in.
+I have not met other technicians yet, and I am feeling anxious about the environment.
 It was nice not having a lot going on while adjusting.

-The principals come back at the beginning of the month and then the teachers.
-I met a few of the technicians but was still trying to find my place in the position.
-By the time school started, the tickets had started rolling, and my job went from being mild to insanely out of control!
+The principals return at the beginning of the month, and then the teachers.
+I met a few technicians but was still trying to find my place in the position.
+By the time school started, the tickets had started rolling, and my job went from being mild to extremely out of control!
 It was the craziest thing I have ever seen!
-To make the matter worse, I was suddenly hit with extreme dizziness.
+To make matters worse, I was suddenly hit with extreme dizziness.
 It was so bad it felt like I was drunk; everything was spinning.
 I was horrified; what if this does not stop?
 What if I lose my job?
 What if I cannot do my job?
-I was barely able to do my job, and the days were so hard I was struggling.
-Luckily a few technicians stepped in and helped me get the tickets under control.
+I could barely do my job, and the days were so hard I struggled.
+Luckily, a few technicians stepped in and helped me get the tickets under control.
 They are angels, and they are the best.
-Goodness, I have never experienced such awesome teamwork in my life.
+Goodness, I have never experienced such excellent teamwork in my life.

-My fellow technicians help me get my tickets under control while trying to adapt to this new dizzy spell.
-I am frustrated because I am making really little progress, and it is taking every ounce of energy out of me.
+My fellow technicians helped me get my tickets under control while trying to adapt to this new dizzy spell.
+I am frustrated because I am making little progress, taking every ounce of energy out of me.
 I begin looking for answers and not getting far.
-I got the same answer every time “inner ear trauma or infection.”
-I start meeting students, teachers, and secretaries.
+I got the same answer every time: “inner ear trauma or infection.”
+I started meeting students, teachers, and secretaries.
 I am working my way through my position and finding my place.
-It is crazy, and I know it will not last forever.
+It is wild, and I know it will not last forever.
 It will get better.
 I also struggle with school because I am so overwhelmed with my dizziness, new job, the craziness, and COVID on top of it all.

 By mid-October, things finally start slowing down, and I try to get my offices organized.
 I have no idea what works, does not work, where anything is.
-People ask if I have something and I have no idea!
-So I start organizing so that I have an idea of what is available or not.
-I schedule to meet with my implant doctor and continue looking for answers to why I am still experiencing dizziness and getting better.
-Dance is a bit stressful due to COVID, and I had to make some sudden rapid changes to my lessons.
+People ask if I have something, and I have no idea!
+So, I start organizing so that I have an idea of what is available or not.
+I scheduled to meet with my implant doctor and continue looking for answers to why I am still experiencing dizziness and getting better.
+Dance is a bit stressful due to COVID-19, and I had to make some sudden, rapid changes to my lessons.

 This month would pick up, and I would face some challenging tasks.
 I finished school in November and was hoping for a quiet month.
 That did not happen.
 I would find myself a bit more frustrated this month because I have to make some big decisions.
-Do I continue with ballet, can I juggle two classes next semester, will I be able to start standing on my own two feet soon?
-I feel like I am not making the progress I had hoped for but trying to remind myself this is a massive change.
-I am working through a lot of emotions, decisions, tasks, jobs, and responsibilities.
-It is overwhelming, and I am just really thankful for my work buddies.
+Do I continue with ballet?
+Can I juggle two classes next semester?
+Will I be able to start standing on my own two feet soon?
+I feel like I am not making the progress I had hoped for, but trying to remind myself this is a massive change.
+I work through many emotions, decisions, tasks, jobs, and responsibilities.
+It is overwhelming, and I am thankful for my work buddies.
 I know this will get easier, and it won’t be long; I will have everything mastered.
-I do like I will still have new things to learn when I finally get the hang of it all and start standing on my own two feet.
+I will still have new things to learn when I finally get the hang of it all and start standing on my own two feet.
 As for COVID – it didn’t help much with the stress.
 I miss my friends and clogging.
 Right now, it is all too much.
 I am hoping and praying COVID will be gone by summer.
 I don’t know if I can spend another summer cooped up.
 I need my Hawaii and bad.